High Quality QCD Axion in the Standard Model: Anomaly-Free Discrete Gauge Symmetries

 The allowed interactions of the $\Phi$ are given by,

 These higher dimensional operators are simply suppressed by Planck mass $M_{\text{pl}} \simeq 2.4\times 10^{18}\,$GeV without assuming any other scales.

 Since all the required operators contain only even powers of $\Phi$, this means that $\Phi$ naturally possesses a $\mathbb Z_2$ gauge symmetry.
 Only the field $\Phi$ is odd under the $\mathbb Z_2$ while all other fields transform as the $\mathbb Z_2$-even.
 This symmetry is anomaly-free, since it does not act on the chiral fermions.
-Thus, we impose this exact discrete $Z_2$ symmetry throughout this letter.
+Thus, we impose this exact discrete $Z_2$ symmetry throughout this letter\footnote{This $\mathbb Z_2$ is assumed to guarantee the complete stability of the $\chi$ DM as explained later. }.
 We will show that this minimal extension of the SM naturally processes the PQ symmetry, with the field $\Phi$ playing the role of the PQ field, and elegantly resolves the axion high-quality problem.